cinchy-co/Documentation/data-syncs/supported-data-sync-sources/salesforce-push-topic.md

 #### Scenario 3: Push Topic doesn't exist in Salesforce.

 If the Push Topic name doesn't exist in Salesforce, Cinchy will attempt to create the Push Topic.
-If it's successful, it will sync in the Id from Salesforce and start listening on the push topic.&#x20;
+If it's successful, it will sync in the Id from Salesforce and start listening on the push topic.

 ## Info tab